MerjaR/linkedin-inspiration-machine/README.md

 # LinkedIn Content Prompt Generator 🧠✍️

-A free, zero-API MVP built in under 1 hour with Replit and ChatGPT.
+A zero-API MVP built for free in under 1 hour with Replit and ChatGPT.

-This app helps you craft powerful prompts to use in ChatGPT (or Claude) to generate high-quality LinkedIn posts — with zero backend, zero cost, and no coding experience required.
+This app helps you craft prompts to use in ChatGPT (or Claude) to generate more interesting and engaging LinkedIn posts.
+It was created for the purpose of testing no-coding skills required tools for a blog post.
+For full transparency, ChatGPT was used to generate a fair bit of code and Replit crashed during making changes to the code.
+Why is it not deployed on Replit?
+Requires payment card even for free plan.
+This is just a demo.

 ---